eternalai-org/truly-open-ai/README.md

 # Eternal AI: Build Decentralized Autonomous Agents

-The Eternal AI protocol is a Decentralized Autonomous Agent system for Solidity-based AI agents.
-These agents are written as smart contracts and run exactly as programmed.
+Eternal AI is a Solidity-based open source protocol for decentralized autonomous agents.
+These AI agents are written as Solidity smart contracts and run exactly as programmed.
 They are permissionless, trustless, verifiable, uncensored, and unstoppable.

 These decentralized autonomous agents operate on a powerful peer-to-peer agentic AI infrastructure with many unique properties: